google/WebFundamentals/src/content/en/updates/2017/02/navigation-preload.md

-Navigation preload is a new experimental feature that lets you say, "Hey, when the user makes a GET navigation request, start the network request while the service worker is booting up.
+Navigation preload is a new experimental feature that lets you say, "Hey, when the user makes a GET navigation request, start the network request while the service worker is booting up".

 The startup delay is still there, but it doesn't block the network request, so the user gets content sooner.